 Under the current non-employee director compensation policy, non-employee directors are entitled to receive quarterly grants of that number of shares of common stock equal for each quarter to \$25,000 divided by the closing stock price on the applicable grant date.
+On February 10, 2015, in response to weak market conditions, the Board elected to reduce the amounts of their director retainer and meeting fees and their quarterly RSU grants by 10% for the period of the industry downturn.

-For the year ending December 31, 2013, the compensation committee granted fully vested stock awards quarterly.
-Should, in the future, the compensation committee determine to apply a vesting period to shares awarded under this policy; such grants may be made of restricted stock units.
+For the year ending December 31, 2015, the compensation committee granted fully vested stock awards quarterly.
+Should, in the future, the compensation committee determine to apply a vesting period to shares awarded under this policy; such grants may be made of RSUs.
 Any equity awards made under this policy are granted under the incentive compensation plan.
 The awards are subject to annual review and may be adjusted at the discretion of the compensation committee.

 As the Company feels that the long-term continuity of service on the Board is valuable to the Company, the non-employee director compensation policy also provides for longevity service awards to non-employee directors.
-Upon completion of three years of service as a non-employee director, a director would be granted shares of restricted stock, restricted stock units and/or options to purchase the number of shares of common stock equaling 25% of the shares of restricted stock, restricted stock units and options granted to such director over the previous three years.
-Upon completion of five years of service as a non-employee director, a director would be granted shares of restricted stock, restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock, restricted stock units and/or options granted to such director over the previous five years less the number of shares of restricted stock, restricted stock units and shares covered by the options awarded to such director after three years of service.
-Thereafter, upon completion of each successive period of five years of service, a non-employee director would be granted shares of restricted stock units and/or options to purchase the number of shares of restricted stock, restricted stock units and/or option of shares of service, a non-employee director would be granted shares of restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock units and/or options granted to such director would be granted shares of restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock units and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock units and/or options granted to such director over the previous five years.
+Upon completion of three years of service as a non-employee director, a director would be granted shares of restricted stock, RSUs and/or options to purchase the number of shares of common stock equaling 25% of the shares of restricted stock, RSUs and options granted to such director over the previous three years.
+Upon completion of five years of service as a non-employee director, a director would be granted shares of restricted stock, RSUs and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock, RSUs and options granted to such director over the previous five years less the number of shares of restricted stock, RSUs and shares covered by the options awarded to such director after three years of service.
+Thereafter, upon completion of each successive period of five years of service, a non-employee director would be granted shares of restricted stock, RSUs and/or options to purchase the number of shares of common stock equaling 50% of the shares of restricted stock, RSUs and/or options granted to such director over the previous five years.